Parbelaez/django_boiler/README.md

 *Note: This will allow you to use the CLOUDINARY_URL environment variable to configure the cloudinary service.*

 ---
-Until here, the project is ready to be deployed to Heroku.
-The next steps are to create a Heroku app and deploy the project to it.
+**Until here, the project is ready to be deployed to Heroku.
+The next steps are to add JWT, create a Heroku app and deploy the project to it.**

-Also, to create apps inside this boiler plate, please refer to my previous Django projects.
+**Also, to create apps inside this boiler plate, please refer to my previous Django projects.**

 ---

 From here on, we will continue creating an API for the project by using the Django REST framework.

+### Setting up the API

-21. Install the following packages:
+- Install the following packages:

     ```
     pip install djangorestframework